4-en/highscore_api/README.md

 - `--tables`: Comma-separated list of table names to initialize on startup.
 - `--size`: Maximum number of highscores to store in each table (default is 100).
 - `--use_secret`: Enable or disable secret key verification for score submission.
+- `--salt`: Set the salt used to calculate the secret.

 ## Usage
 Example of how to interact with the API using `curl`: